Reproduced with the kind permission of Dude magazine

 Dude: Do you ever worry about running out of ideas?

-Peter: No, because every night, in the wee small hours, the Goddess of inspiration comes to me and tells me what she has seen and gives me many ideas.
-Like one night she told me she saw a man in an overcoat out on the observation deck at Gatwick Airport flashing jumbo jets as they taxied to and from the runway and gave me the idea for a little cartoon called Flash Filstrup.
-Another night she told me she saw two pigeons sitting on top of the 07.22 to London as it pulled out of her local station that morning and gave me the idea for a strip about a pair of ornithological commuters.
-Another night she told me she saw a woman drop a cat into a wheelie bin on the ten o’clock news which gave me my first gag for the book 101 ways to get rid of a cat.
-Another night she told me she saw my girlfriend falling butt over brolly for a swarthy. good-looking tennis bum right in front of me at Wimbledon one afternoon and gave me the idea for the song “Game, set and Match”
+Peter: No, because Gogi, the Goddess of Great Ideas, is always by my side.
+Like the rainy night we were walking home from the pub and a guy coming the other way flashed us just as a car went through a puddle drenching him from head to toe giving me the idea for the cartoon character Flash Filstrup.
+And the morning she drew my attention to two pigeons sitting on top of the 07.22 to London as it pulled out of our local station and I got the idea for a strip about a pair of ornithological commuters.
+And the night we turned on the TV and watched a woman drop a cat into a wheelie bin on the ten o’clock news which gave me my first gag for the book 101 Ways To Get Rid of a Cat.
+Then there was the afternoon at Wimbledon we saw my girlfriend falling butt over brolly for a swarthy, good-looking tennis player right in front of us and I got the idea for the song Game, Set and Match.

-Dude: As a world famous cartoonist what are you most proud of?
+Dude: As a world-famous cartoonist what are you most proud of?

-Dude: Wow.
+Dude: Wow!
 Really?

 Peter: Actually no, I’m kidding.
 But the part about getting the cartoon published is true.